 Generally, there are three main factors that can influence the development cost.

 The cost of labor (i.e. development) is the main driver of the price.
 For instance, you can hire offshore developers that will be exponentially cheaper than if you have hired domestic developers.

 The cost of labor depends on the developers’ origin as well.

 Development companies from India are famous for its cheap prices at the beginning, and numerous stories about “oops, something's going wrong with your app” later.
 Needless to say, if you buy cheaply, you pay dearly.

-As low prices and high quality are what everybody is looking for, turn your attention to developers from Eastern Europe and from Ukraine in particular.
+Since low prices and high quality are what everybody is looking for, turn your attention to developers from Eastern Europe and from Ukraine in particular.
 Information Technologies are the main driver of the country's economy today and the specialists are interested in staying on top of the latest trends.